NVIDIA/dgx-cloud-examples/lepton/templates/README.md

-# Sample Templates for PyTorch and MPI
+# Sample Batch Job Templates for PyTorch and MPI

-DGX Cloud Lepton provides the ability to use pre-generated run commands for batch jobs which employ two common distributed job launch frameworks frewquently used in LLM training, fine-tuning, and data preparation:
+DGX Cloud Lepton provides the ability to use pre-generated run commands for batch jobs which employ two common distributed job launch frameworks frequently used in LLM training, fine-tuning, and data preparation:

 * Distributed PyTorch and its launch tool `torchrun`
 * MPI and its launch tool `mpirun`